 In order to explore or pursue some majors at Lewis & Clark, you must start on the path in your first semester of college.
-That is because courses in the Computer and/or Mathematical Sciences, Natural Sciences, and Environmental Studies are very sequential.
+That is because courses in the Computer and/or Mathematical Sciences, Environmental Studies, and Natural Sciences are very sequential.
 Many classes are offered only in the fall, so if you wait, you could be set back on a major for an entire year.

 - If you are considering a major in Computer Science, Biology, Biochemistry & Molecular Biology, Chemistry, Math, or Physics, you should take one or two math or science courses in your first semester.

-Before anything else, you must satisfy the quantitative reasoning prerequisite (QR 101) in order to be eligible to register for many introductory level math, computer science, and science classes.
+Before anything else, you must demonstrate a proficiency in algebraic math in order to be eligible to register for introductory level STEM classes.
 This can be done by:

 - scoring 53 or higher on the ALEKS placement exam